vanshika-chaudhary-economics/vanshika-chaudhary-economics.github.io/_pages/research.md

 ------

-**Impact of "Social Veblen Effect" in Mediating Female Labour-Force Participation: An Indian Study**
+**Impact of “Social Veblen Effect” in Mediating Female Labour-Force Participation: An Indian Study**

 _Under Review at Economic and Political Weekly_